syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 - [Conclusion](#conclusion)

 ### The Challenge
-Customer has a large and complicated data repository which is maintained by multiple systems — let’s call it ***Masterdata***.
+Customer has a large and complicated data repository which is maintained by multiple systems — let's call it ***Masterdata***.
 Changes in Masterdata are synced between many systems.
-Today’s on-prem solution suffers from inconsistencies, lost entity changes, poor performance at peaks.​ Customer wants to build a high scale cloud-hosted *"Single source of truth"* repository, including mechanisms for Masterdata changes to get pushed to 3rd party consumers.​ The solution needs to support an unpredictable load with a maximum of 1500 requests/sec.
+Today's on-prem solution suffers from inconsistencies, lost entity changes, poor performance at peaks.​ Customer wants to build a high scale cloud-hosted *"Single source of truth"* repository, including mechanisms for Masterdata changes to get pushed to 3rd party consumers.​ The solution needs to support an unpredictable load with a maximum of 1500 requests/sec.

 We approached the problem by dividing it into these logical concerns;